Zondax/ledger-zcash/docs/APDUSPEC.md

 ### INS_GET_SPENDINFO

 Returns a proof generating key (PGK) and randomness (rcv and alpha) for a sapling spend.

-This command requires you already called the INS_INITTX_SAPLING.
-This command requires that it is needed to extract spendinfo.
+- This command requires you already called the INS_INIT_TX_SAPLING.
+- This command requires that it is needed to extract spendinfo.

 #### Command